System configuration¶

 There are two ways of moving bulky metadata from one storage to another.

-2. Stop/pause Vidispine, copy or move files from the old storage to the new storage.
-Start Vidispine and change URI.
+- Stop/pause VidiCore, copy or move files from the old storage to the new storage.
+Start VidiCore and change URI.

 If the second option is chosen, tools like rsync or aws s3 sync can be used to do a first synchronization while the system is in use.